zhangxz18/uccl/p2p/README.md

 Notes:
 * You may consider exporting `GLOO_SOCKET_IFNAME=xxx` if triggering Gloo connectFullMesh failure.
 * To benchmark on AMD GPUs, you need to specify `UCCL_RCMODE=1`.
+* To benchmark dual direction transfer, you can run `benchmark_uccl_dual.py` with the same commands as above.
+* To benchmark one-sided READ transfer, you can run `benchmark_uccl_read.py`.

 ### Running NCCL